Sina14KD/CPP-SearchRescue/README.md

 How to run the file:

-1- install packages in requirements.txt
+1- install Matplotlib and Numpy

 2- Run the nopp_algorithm.py